Bagh Bondi Khela: Reviews

-The Times of India wrote an article Even dirty politics become enjoyable when you have Uttam Kumar on the screen.
+The Times of India wrote in an article "Even dirty politics become enjoyable when you have Uttam Kumar on the screen.
 However, his brilliant portrayal of a corrupt aspiring political leader is quite chilling to the bone.
-It’s also the mark of an elite actor to essay all that is related to a corrupt, lusty and greedy system.
+It’s also the mark of an elite actor to essay all that is related to a corrupt, lusty and greedy system."

 During Kumar buy the rights of the novel writer Prafulla Roy told Kumar that the film don't worked at the box office but after film release it's get overwhelming response from the critics and audiences and become superhit.
 The film is remembered as Uttam Kumar's one of the first films he performed as an antagonist.
 Before this film, he also played negative characters in many movies, including Kuhak in 1960, Aparichita in 1969, Stree in 1972.
 The film become super hit at the box office.